Two Island Marina

 Both OCRM and the Army Corps of Engineers (ACOE) authorized the developer 211 Marina, LLC to dredge the marina basin behind the Boathouse Restaurant and the Carroll Office building.
 The dredge operations were completed in April of 2023 and a post-dredge Hydrographic Survey is available for review.
 We encourage anyone with interest to schedule a tour of the docks at low tide to measure the water depth yourself.

 We are working with a property management agent experienced in marina regimes to establish an annual budget that will cover taxes, insurance, maintenance, management, utilities, reserves, etc. Utilities and property taxes on common areas are nominal and will be shared as a common expense.
 The dock structure has been completely rebuilt so maintenance should be minimal for the foreseeable future.
-Insurance will be the biggest line item and we are actively shopping for options.
+Insurance will be the biggest line item because we are seeking a policy that provides coverage for Named Storms in addition to general liability.

 In an effort to preserve safe travel in & out of the marina, some slips can accommodate drive-on docks while others cannot.
 At this time, all slips eligible for a "Drive-On / Float" are reserved.
 Installation of all drive-on docks, including any Developer-provided slips, is subject to Master Deed conditions and permitting from governing agencies.